1627

 Spain

-Beginning in the mid-sixteenth century, the Roman Catholic Church clarified and reaffirmed its doctrine and practices in an effort to combat the impact of the Protestant Reformation.
-This effort, known as the Counter-Reformation, recognized the educational and inspirational value of visual images and required artists to work in a style that favored clarity and dramatic fervor.
+By depicting the crucifixion in austere isolation rather than as an event occurring outside amid a crowd of onlookers, Zurbarán was conforming to the aesthetic dictates of the Counter-Reformation.
+Beginning in the mid-sixteenth century, the Roman Catholic Church clarified and reaffirmed its doctrine and practices in an eff ort to combat the impact of the Protestant Reformation.
+This eff ort recognized the educational and inspirational value of visual images and required artists to work in a style that favored clarity and dramatic fervor.

 Oil on canvas